Energy of the future

-By investing in the British start-up Kite Power Solutions (KPS), E.ON is pushing ahead with the technological and economic development of a technology to generate wind power from great heights.
-Just like kite surfing, the technology uses a sail instead of a rotor.
+By investing in the British start-up Kite Power Solutions (KPS), we are pushing a technology that generates wind power from great heights.
+Just like kite surfing, a sail instead of a rotor is used for this technology.
 Compared to conventional wind turbines, kite power systems are cheaper to make, easier to install and simpler to maintain.
-The systems can also be installed in water deeper than 40 meters.
+The systems can also be installed in water deeper than 40 metres.
 Which means we can open new offshore markets in locations ranging from Portugal to Japan to the USA.
 The technology can also be used on land and, when it has matured, will be economical and not reliant on government subsidies.

 We are managing systems locally

-With our participation in the European research project InterFlex (a smart-grid project), we want to find new ways for a flexible local supply.
-The project started in January 2017 and has a budget of €23 million and a term of three years.
+With our participation in the European research project InterFlex (a smart-grid project), we're finding new ways for a flexible local supply.
+The project started in January 2017, has a budget of €23 million and a term of three years.
 The focus of the project is on energy storage, intelligent charging processes for electric vehicles, load monitoring, isolated operation, grid automation as well as the integration of various energy sources.